Topics Map > Technical Documentation > Top Hat

 - End the activity.

-- If your problems provide students with defined solutions (ex. a, b, c) use Top Hat and have groups report their solutions.
+- If your problems provide students with defined solutions (ex. a, b, c) consider Using Top Hat to Report Results from Group Activities.
 Discuss the results if groups identified different solutions.

 - If solutions are more complex, call on one or two tables to present their findings.
 Ask the rest of the class if they had solutions that were not represented by the reporting groups.